massovercharge/getting-and-cleaning-data-course-project/CodeBook.md

 `method`        | mean or std (standard deviation)        | factor `axis`          | X, Y, Z or non                          | factor

-Each of the features are associated with a subject and an activity.
+Each of the features are associated with a subject and an activity, the columns containing this information is described in the table below.
+`Table 2`
 Variable name | Description       | Type    | value
 --------------|-------------------|---------|-------------
 `activityID`  | identifier        | int     | 1-6